lucass-carneiro/QuasinormalModes.jl/docs/src/schw.md

 # Complete Example: Schwarzschild Quasinormal Modes

-To illustrate how to use `QuasinormalModes.jl` we will show from start to finish how to compute the quasinormal modes of a Schwarzschild black hole perturbed by a field.
+To illustrate how to use `QuasinormalModes.jl` we will show from start to finish how to compute the quasinormal modes of a Schwarzschild black hole perturbed by an external field.
 This section will follow closely Emanuele Berti's lectures on black hole perturbation theory, which can be found [here](https://www.dropbox.com/sh/9th1um175m8gco9/AACCIkvNa3h-zdHBMZkQ31Baa?dl=0) and in Ref. [[3]](https://arxiv.org/abs/1111.5024)

 # Mathematical preliminaries